-We are 4 today.
-We will be 10 next year.
-We are looking for missions that bring us alive – those that are so motivating we’d have considered joining full time.
+We are looking for missions that bring us alive – those that are so motivating we’d have considered joining full-time.
 We aren’t going to be a detached financier – we’ll only invest when your mission matters to one of us personally and we are compelled to do everything in our power to further your mission.

 As a group we have worked with over 10% of the European start-ups valued at over $1b.